Collaborative Unlabeled Data Optimization: Related Work

 \section{Related Work}

-\paragraph{Model-centric Perspective: Self-supervised Learning.} It aims to exploit the intrinsic relationships within unlabeled data.
+\paragraph{Self-Supervised Learning.} It aims to exploit the intrinsic relationships within unlabeled data.
 For example, InstDisc \citep{wu2018unsupervised} uses instance discrimination as a pretext task.
 MoCo \citep{he2020momentum} significantly increases the number of negative samples but uses a simplistic strategy for selecting positive samples.
 SimCLR \citep{chen2020simple} highlights the importance of hard positive sample strategies.
 Notably, BYOL \citep{grill2020bootstrap} discards negative sampling and surpasses the performance of SimCLR \citep{chen2020simple}.

+\paragraph{Model-Centric Perspective: Knowledge Distillation.} Knowledge distillation \citep{hinton2015distilling} leverages teacher-generated soft labels to improve student training efficiency and performance \citep{Dong2023DisWOT:}.
+A line of knowledge distillation methods utilizes multiple teachers (MKD) \citep{zhang2022confidence,pham2023collaborative} to enhance student learning.
+They assume that ensemble outputs from multiple teachers enables students to learn more generalized representations.
+Notably, all teacher models process the same input data.

+\textit{Our setting departs fundamentally from knowledge distillation in terms of objective, input data, and teacher models (see \figref{fig:kd_ours}).} First, in KD, the distilled knowledge is embedded in student parameters, limiting its reuse across different architectures.
+In contrast, our objective is to construct a high-quality, optimized dataset that is model-agnostic and reusable, enabling training or evaluation of diverse architectures.
+Second, rather than feeding all teachers the same inputs, we partition the unlabeled data into disjoint subsets, each optimized by a different prior model.
+Third, existing KD methods often rely on intricate loss functions \citep{jiang2024mtkd} or require teacher fine-tuning \citep{wu2021one}, but our framework uses arbitrary pre-trained models without domain-specific adaptation.
+The optimized data can then be directly reused to train arbitrary downstream models without further modification.

-\paragraph{Data-centric Perspective: Knowledge Distillation and Dataset Distillation.} Knowledge distillation \citep{hinton2015distilling} employs soft labels generated by teacher models to improve the performance of a student model and expedite its training \citep{Dong2023DisWOT:}.
-Many following works \citep{zhou2021rethinking,zhao2022decoupled,Dong2023DisWOT:} aim to enhance the use of soft labels.
-Dataset distillation \citep{wang2018dataset} aims to learn a compact distilled dataset that can achieve comparable performance to the original dataset with less training cost.
+\paragraph{Data-Centric Perspective: Dataset Distillation.} Dataset distillation \citep{wang2018dataset} improves the training efficiency by learning a compact distilled dataset that can achieve comparable performance to the original dataset with less training cost.
 The majority of methods focus on optimizing images, which can be categorized into three primary approaches \citep{lei2023comprehensive}: meta-learning frameworks \citep{wang2018dataset, zhou2022dataset}, matching-based methods \citep{zhao2020dataset, zhao2023dataset, guo2023towards} and decoupling frameworks \citep{yin2023squeeze, sun2024efficiency}.
-A more detailed description of knowledge distillation and dataset distillation is provided in \secref{sec:app_related_work}.
+Notably, current methods predominantly focus on distilling labeled datasets.